crypto-com/thaler-docs/docs/getting-started/reward-and-punishments.md

 not jailed when we receive evidence of misbehavior from tendermint.
 :::

-### Punishments: Implementation and interactions with ABCI
+### Punishments: Documentation and its interactions with ABCI

-The implementation of the slashing mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/punishment.md)
+The detailed documentation of the slashing mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/punishment.md)